ColinIanKing/stress-ng/README.md

 ```

 Build option: EXTRA_BUILDINFO=1, add CFLAGS, CXXFLAGS and LDFLAGS to --buildinfo option
-NOTE: This can lead build information and is not recommended for any distro releases.
+NOTE: This can lead to build information being leaked and is not recommended for any distro releases.
 ```
     make clean
     EXTRA_BUILDINFO=1 make -j 10